smartdevicelink/sdl_core_guides/docs/Feature Documentation/Service Status Update Guide/index.md

 ### appID

-This parameter is not mandatory but will be included with each request after `RegisterAppInterface` has completed.
+This parameter is not mandatory but will be included with each request after the `RegisterAppInterface` message for this application has been received.

 ## Flow Diagrams